R-1 Visa: Key Takeaways

 Who Can Apply For An R-1 Visa?

-- Have previously violated U.S. immigration laws
+- Have previously violated U.S. immigration laws.

-- Have overstayed their visa
+- Have overstayed your visa.

 - Work solely in a religious occupation or vocation in the U.S.

-- Work for a minimum of 20 hours per week based on a job offer specifying your role, responsibilities and compensation
+- Work for a minimum of 20 hours per week based on a job offer specifying your role, responsibilities, and compensation.

-- Hold at least a two-year membership in a religious denomination that has a bona fide, non-profit religious organization in the U.S. (this requirement is not valid for religious missionaries)
+- Hold at least a two-year membership in a religious denomination that has a bona fide, non-profit religious organization in the U.S. (this requirement is not valid for religious missionaries).

 The organization sponsoring your R-1 visa must be one of the following:

-- A U.S.-based religious organization, such as a church, mosque or temple
+- A U.S.-based religious organization, such as a church, mosque, or temple.

 - A non-profit organization related to a religious denomination in the U.S.